cdelledonne/verartis.com/content/english/services.md

   - title: Museum tours
     image: images/giuliaatmh.png
     content: >
-      Stroll through the history of art at the Rijksmuseum.
-Immerse yourself in Flemish masterpieces at the Mauritshuis.
-Challenge your perspective at the Kunsthal.
+      Stroll through art history at the Rijksmuseum.
+Immerse yourself in Dutch masterpieces at the Mauritshuis.
+Challenge your perspective at the Kunstmuseum.
 The Netherlands is brimming with art at every corner.
     # button:
     #   link: services/
     #   label: Discover museum tours